Prescribing Practices and Management of Chronic Pain and Substance Use Disorder Course Overview:

 6. Illustrate cooperation among members of the health care team relating to medications.

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the American College of Legal Medicine and the Western Institute of Legal Medicine.
-The American College of Legal Medicine is accredited by the ACCME to sponsor continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the join provider-ship of the University of California, Irvine School of Medicine and the Western Institute of Legal Medicine.
+The University of California, Irvine School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

-The American College of Legal Medicine designates this live and enduring materials activity for a maximum of 21.00 AMA PRA Category 1 Credit(s)™.
+The University of California, Irvine School of Medicine designates this live and enduring materials activity for a maximum of 21 AMA PRA Category 1 Credits™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-The American College of Legal Medicine, Continuing Medical Education Department has reviewed this activity’s speaker and planner disclosures and resolved all identified conflicts of interest, if applicable.
+The University of California, Irvine School of Medicine Continuing Medical Education Department has reviewed this activity’s speaker and planner disclosures and resolved all identified conflicts of interest, if applicable.

 The statements and opinions contained in this program are solely those of the individual authors and contributors and not of the WILM Programs.
 The appearance of the advertisements is not a warranty, endorsement, or approval of the products or services advertised or of their effectiveness, quality or safety.
 The content of this presentation and publication may contain discussion of off-label uses of some of the agents mentioned.
 Please consult the prescribing information for full disclosure of approved uses.
 The WILM Programs disclaims responsibility for any injury to persons or property resulting from any ideas or products referred to in the presentation or advertisements.